 The acronym S.A.F.E. is the cornerstone of a well-executed SEL program.
 It stands for:

 - Sequenced – Activities should be coordinated and connected and build upon one another to develop the social-emotional skills students need.

 - Active – Educators should develop active forms of learning, such as roleplaying, to help students master new skills.

 - Focused – There should be time set aside to develop the personal and social skills of students.

 - Explicit – The program should clearly state which social-emotional skills are being learned.

 At the base of the brain, just above the brainstem, is the limbic system, which is responsible for emotional responses.
 All information a student receives is first processed through the limbic system before moving on to the frontal lobe, or the cognitive area of the brain.
-This means that a student who is stressed, depressed, anxious, or otherwise emotionally distressed cannot appropriately process information, which impacts their learning.
-Developing educational environments that emphasize positive emotions, providing a space of belonging and community, and allowing students to connect emotionally with their studies are crucial to optimal academic performance.
+This means that a student who is stressed, depressed, anxious or otherwise emotionally distressed cannot process information appropriately, which impacts their learning.
+Developing educational environments that emphasize positive emotions, provide a space of belonging and community, and allow students to connect emotionally with their studies are crucial to optimal academic performance.

 d.
 Learn More About CASEL